rebelsky/csc321-jekyll/_dev/_eboards/eboard.08.md

 What are some criteria we should use as we consider user stories?

+* Three primary components
+    * Perspective "As an old person who knows about computers"
+    * Goal "So that I can communicate with my grandchild"
+    * Feature/process "I want to be able to type a message and click a button and have the message delivered directly to my grandchild's cortex."
+    * Aka "Who we are, what we want to do, and why"
+* Clear and straightforward; unambiguous
+* SMART - Specific, Measurable, Achievable, Relevant, Time-boxed
+* Nice to have examples for clarification!

 Some user stories to assess
 ---------------------------

 For each

-* Is it a good story?
+* Is it a good (SMART) story?
 Why or why not?
 * Rewrite the story to make it better.
 * Add an example.

 ### SpamR

-Feature: (Untitled)
+#### Feature: (Untitled)

 * As a student,
 * so make the mail box clear and be able to find the older email,
 * I want to archive all of the emails.

-Feature: add Internship calendar
+Critique

+* Not very measurable.
+* Unclear
+* Not specific
+* Ambiguous: What does archive mean?
+What does find mean?

+Rewrite

 * As a student
+* I want to view all of the past emails to csstudents in chronological order from newest to oldest
+* So that I can find newer emails

+Critique

+* "Store" is odd.
+(Replaced with "view" above.)

+Example

+* Suppose I have the following emails from csstudents
+    * Summer research / From Sam / Dated 2017-01-01 12:01
+    * CS Table / From CC / Dated 2016-09-11 0:30
+    * Thursday Extras / From Reseda / 2017-02-01 0:00
+* They should appear in the order
+    * Thursday Extras / From Reseda / 2017-02-01 0:00
+    * Summer research / From Sam / Dated 2017-01-01 12:01
+    * CS Table / From CC / Dated 2016-09-11 0:30

+### Feature: Add internship calendar

+* As a student
 * So that I can look at what internship/research positions are available and when their applications are due.

+Critique

+* Missing one of the three legs.
+* Perhaps too big.
+* A bit ambiguous.

-Feature: Filter emails
+### Feature: Filter emails

 * As a: student on the cs mailing list
 * So that: I can read only emails that interest me
 * I want to: be able to set filters when viewing emails
 * (e.g. filtering summer opportunities/grad school programs/Thursday extras etc.)

-Feature: (Untitled)
+Critique

+* How do we measure "emails that interest you"?
+How do we know that we are successful.
+* Assumes that emails are categorized.
+* What is filtering?

+Rewrite

-* As a student
+* As a: student on the cs mailing list
-* so that can I can catalog everything faculty members have sent to the csstudent group.
+* So that: I can read the email of interest
+* I want to: Be able to read only the email in a certain category
+* (Implication: Email is categorized.)

-Feature: Archive emails sent to CS students
+### Feature: Archive emails sent to CS students

 * As a Grinnell CS professor
 * So that CS students are able to see opportunities for themselves
 * I want to make opportunities visible to all CS students

+Critique

+* Needs us to read in between the lines.
+(Ambiguous)
+* Redundant: action and goal seem similar.
+* Maybe should talk more about details of the implementation.
+* Too "big picture"

-Feature: (Untitled)
+### Feature: (Untitled)

 * As a student at Grinnell College,
 * I want a tagging system
 * so I can easily find archived emails pertaining to internships.